KatieUmbra/SandboxBlog/content/posts/opengl_start.md

 # Link the libraries
 target_link_libraries(ogl PRIVATE glad glfw)
 ```
 Remember that we're adding our source files manually.
-So remember to add them to you `CMakeLists.txt` `SOURCES` variable everytime you add or remove a file.
+So don't forget to add them to you `CMakeLists.txt` `SOURCES` variable everytime you add or remove a file.

 Now we should be ready to start working on OpenGL.
 ## Hello OpenGL